Newforma/Newforma-inc-security-policy-procedures/ISF-014 Vendor Security.md

 representative, in conjunction with senior management, and prior to the commencement of any such processing.
 Arrangements for data processing will form part of a contract between Newforma and data processors.

-2.3.5  Any prorcessing of perosanal data in the EU that would lead to the data leaving the EU may not take place without express premission of Newforma's Sernior
+2.3.5  Any processing of personal data in the EU that would lead to the data leaving the EU may not take place without express permission of Newforma's Senior
 Legal / Privacy representative, in conjunction with senior management, and prior to the commencement of any such processing.
 Arrangements for data processing will form part of a contract between Newforma and data processors.